LedBurn/LedBurnLEDs/Simulator/DrawingApp/README.md

 # Drawing App

 ## Usage
-Use this app when you have a LED strip in the real world, and you want to have an array of the real (x, y) position of each LED.
+Use this app when you have a LED strip in the real world, and you want to have an array of the an (x, y) position for each LED in the strip.

 ## Start
 run `$ python DrawingApp_Main.py`